pinobatch/little-things-gb/redfromoam/README.md

   working on.
 The even byte is treated as a character address, and the odd byte is treated as attributes.

-Game Boy Advance and very late Game Boy Color systems (with WRAM inside the SoC) behave somewhat differently during OAM scan.
+Game Boy Advance and very late Game Boy Color systems (CGB E, with WRAM inside the SoC) behave somewhat differently during OAM scan.

 Most games run OAM DMA during vertical blanking, a period between frames that lasts as long as 10 lines (4560 PPU cycles), such that